-As shown in Figures 7 and 8, OH levels show a slight decrease and the methane sinks are relative stable during 2007-2013 but large interannual variability exists during 2013-2017.
-Decreasing in OH levels could lead to increases in methane lifetime and therefore methane buildup.
-Combined with the increases in the emissions, methane starts to increase again during this period.
-However, it is difficult to separate the contributions from methane sources and methane sinks as the optimized methane emissions are based on methane mass balance (e.g., changes in methane sinks would have feedback on estimating optimized total emissions).
+As shown in Figures 7 and 8, OH levels show a slight decrease and methane sinks are relatively stable during 2007-2013 but large interannual variability exists during 2013-2017.
+Decreasing OH levels could lead to increases in methane lifetime and therefore methane buildup.
+Combined with increases in the emissions, methane starts to increase again during this period.
+However, it is difficult to separate the contributions from methane emissions and sinks as optimized methane emissions are based on methane mass balance (e.g., changes in the methane loss would act as a feedback on estimates of optimized total emissions).
 But, it is clear that the decrease in OH levels alone (for example if emissions are kept constant) would not be enough to reproduce the renewed growth.
 The question then is which emission sector(s) is(are) the major contributor(s) to the renewed growth over 2007 to 2017.
-Both S0Wopt and S0Aopt suggest that energy sector is the major contributor to the methane renewed growth.
+Both S0Wopt and S0Aopt suggest that energy is the major sector contributing to renewed CH4 growth.
 However, both cases depend largely on the initial emission inventory.
-For example, S0Wopt case does not intervene the emission growth of other sectors in the initial emission inventory, which means if the emission growth of certain sector in the initial emission inventory is overestimated or underestimated, it could have different implications.
+For example, S0Wopt does not influence the emission growth of other sectors in the initial emission inventory, which means if the emission growth of a certain sector in the initial emission inventory is overestimated or underestimated, it could have different implications.

 Based on evidence from isotopic composition (δ13CH4), recent studies suggest increasing wetland emissions may be responsible for the renewed growth of methane (Dlugokencky et al., 2009; Nisbet et al., 2016).
-To test this in our modeling framework, we conducted another sensitivity simulation for the period of 2006-2014, with repeating 2006 anthropogenic emissions for all the years but adjusting wetland emissions to ensure that the total methane emissions are the same as in S0Wopt (or S0Aopt), which would imply that the increases in methane emissions are only due to the increases in wetland emissions.
+To test this in our modeling framework, we conducted another sensitivity simulation for 2006-2014, by repeating 2006 anthropogenic emissions for all the years but adjusting wetland emissions to ensure that the total methane emissions are the same as in S0Wopt (or S0Aopt), which would imply that the increases in methane emissions are only due to the increases in wetland emissions.
 This sensitivity simulation is referred to as “S0A06” and the trends for source tagged tracers and total methane are shown in Figure S5 in the supplement.